David Letele: Second Defeat, Redemption to retirement 2015–2016

 Letele defended his regained title against Loni Uhila in a rematch, one year after their first bout.
 Uhila won against Letele by UD, making this the second loss in Letele's boxing career.
 Since their last fight Uhila has signed on to Hurricanes (rugby union).
 In January 2016, Letele fought Silivelio Pekepo aka Batman in Samoa.
 This was the first time that Letele has fought in Samoa.
 Pekepo called Letele out back in 2015 when Letele fought two boxers in one night, however Letele fought someone else.
 Letele declared the bout to be for the Duco Event's USA Heavyweight title and the Duco Event's Intercontinental Heavyweight title.
 Letele won the bout against Pekepo by Unanimous decision.
 In April 2016, Letele fought in Australia for the second time.
 This time he fought for what was called the vacant Duco Event's Corporate World Australia Title.
 Letele fought Australian Kickboxer Wayne Pepe.
-Letele easily won by TKO in the first round.
+Letele won by TKO in the first round.
 In May 2016, Letele fought in more of a traditional bout then he is usually use to.
 Letele fought Conrad Lam at 4x3 min rounds with no standing 8 counts.
 Conrad Lam won the bout by split decision.
 Letele will be fighting against JaeJae Smith for the second time.
 The last the two fought was in Palmerston North back in June 2015, where Letele fought two people in one night.
 Letele won both fights by TKO.
 Letele fought Barlow twice in his career, first in Waitara, New Zealand as the main event in October 2016.
 Second time they fought was on the Joseph Parker vs. Andy Ruiz undercard.
 The fight was not televised, however it was the opener of the event.
 This fight was Letele's retirement fight.